 In 2005 a project was launched at the University of California at Berkeley to assemble just such a compendium: The Living New Deal.
 It's not an easy task because modern corporate America has made considerable efforts to erase all memory of the New Deal.
-In most cases the plaques identifying New Deal projects have been removed or replaced or (in the case NYC Parks Department, never existed at all), and many texts fail to mention New Deal funding, design, or labor when discussing the many landmarks that were, in fact, created by the New Deal (the NYC Parks Department is an exception and does give credit where it is due in many cases).
+In most cases the plaques identifying New Deal projects have been removed or replaced or (in the case NYC Parks Department, never existed at all), and many texts fail to mention New Deal funding, design, or labor when discussing the many landmarks that were, in fact, created by the New Deal.

 For my part, I'm just starting to discover, identify, research, photograph, and document some of the New Deal projects in the Bronx.
 This page is kind of a feeder for the Living New Deal project, where you can find a preliminary list of Bronx New Deal Projects.

 For other New Deal projects in New York City, see this page for Manhattan; this page for Queens; this one for Brooklyn; and this one for Staten Island.
 It's an impressive list: LaGuardia Airport, the Lincoln Tunnel, the Queens Midtown Tunnel, the Brooklyn Battery Tunnel, Henry Hudson Parkway, East River Drive, Riverside Park, the Tavern On The Green, and the 1939 World's Fair grounds to name a few.
 In this page, I have compiled a list of more than 500 New York City Parks Department projects that were carried out with New Deal funding and/or labor in the five boroughs.

 [The Living New Deal] [New Deal slide show]